Convection-Diffusion-Reaction

 It implements the pure functions required by CdrSolver but introduces a new pure function

-virtual void advectToFaces(EBAMRFluxData& a_facePhi, const EBAMRCellData& a_phi, const Real a_dt) = 0;
+advectToFaces(EBAMRFluxData& a_facePhi, const EBAMRCellData& a_phi, const Real a_extrapDt) override = 0;

-The faces states defined by the above function are used when forming a finite-volume approximation to the divergence operators, see Discretization details.
+The faces states defined by the above function are used when forming a finite-volume approximation to the divergence operators.
+In the simplest case, the face-centered values of \(\phi\) are formed by an upwind approximation of the cell-centered states.

 CdrCTU